sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/integral_domain.md

 So, $s \cdot 1 = 0 \text{ or } t \cdot 1 = 0.$ Since $n$ is the least positive integer with the property that $n \cdot 1 = 0$, we must have $s = n$ or $t = n$.
 Thus, $n$ is prime. $\blacksquare$

+Thus characteristic of a field is 0 or prime.